 Potential Hazards And Risks Of The Lull

-The lull is no different from any other piece of heavy machinery – incorrect use poses significant safety risks.
+The lull is no different from any other piece of heavy machinery – incorrect use poses significant safety risks if OSHA regulations aren’t followed correctly.
 Only fully trained personnel should operate a lull forklift.
 It is also essential that a lull is only in operation when it is safe to do so.

 Loose materials or excessive debris, muddy terrain, high winds, or generally poor weather conditions can all pose dramatic safety risks for lull operation.
 It is important to plan accordingly before starting any kind of work with a lull forklift and always adhere to all safety procedures.